Equine Assisted Services

 Equine-assisted services(EAS) incorporates equine activities and/or the equine environment into therapeutic sessions.
 EAS can include riding, mounted or ground activities, grooming, stable work, games, activities, sensory trail, or obstacles.
 Service goals are related to the client’s needs and the medical professional’s standards of practice.
 EAS involves clients, volunteers, and instructors.

 Horses of Hope’s (HOH) staff is very skilled in developing, adapting and expanding equine assisted services to address emotional, physical, cognitive and behavioral challenges.
-We have worked with more than 114 physical and cognitive disabilities including: ADHD, cerebral palsy, spinal cord and brain injury, muscular dystrophy, mental retardation, Down syndrome, multiple sclerosis, attention deficit disorder, autism spectrum disorders, and hearing and visual impairment.
+We have worked with more than 114 physical and cognitive disabilities including: ADHD, cerebral palsy, spinal cord and brain injury, muscular dystrophy, intellectual disability, Down syndrome, multiple sclerosis, attention deficit disorder, autism spectrum disorder, and hearing and visual impairment.

-The uniqueness of equine assisted activities lies in the gait of a horse.
+The uniqueness of equine assisted activities lies in the strengths of a horse.
+For example, the gait of a horse has been shown to benefit certain individuals.
 A horse has gaits that are three dimensional – enabling the rider to experience:

 - side-to-side motion